Documentation of Pna ‘oral traditons’ in Koto Keras, Kerinci, Indonesia

 This collection contains an outreach product which is a community film that will be created out of the documentation data.

-This deposit includes around 7 hours of video and audio recordings of an oral literary form, pna in Koto Keras on many types of occasions.
+This collection includes around 7 hours of video and audio recordings of an oral literary form, pna in Koto Keras on many types of occasions.
 Depending on the types of the pna, some pna is performed by two people (e.g. pna performed before eating the served meals) and some pna has to be performed by more than two people (e.g. pna minta arah).
 The data has been translated into English and Indonesian.
 11 of these video and audio recordings are glossed by morpheme.
 A community film is also included.

 Traditions, beliefs, and rules in a community